Explore the history of Southeast Michigan

 The Motown Museum encapsulates the history of the renowned record label founded by Berry Gordy Jr. in 1959.
 This keynote featured a vibrant history of the museum and its ongoing expansion efforts.

 During the pioneer era of the motorcar, the biggest question was how the invention would be powered.
 Between cars fueled by steam, electricity, and gasoline, the latter was the worst seller of the group.
 How and why did gas cars become the standard?

 An Evening at Mill Race Village

-Step into the past at the Northville Historical Society’s Mill Race Village for our casual evening reception, where you can network and mingle with old friends, new acquaintances, and other conference attendees.
+Attendees stepped into the past at the Northville Historical Society’s Mill Race Village for our casual evening reception, where people networked and mingled with old friends, new acquaintances, and other conference attendees.